The assessment process

 I appreciate that having an appointment with someone unfamiliar can be rather daunting and therefore I offer a free 5-10 minute Zoom 'hello' in the days just beforehand so the person who's seeing me can say 'hello', ask questions, etc.

-4. On the day of the assessment
+4. On the day of the assessment if taking place at my home

 The photos below may be helpful for you/your child to see my dining room, my garden cabin, etc.